adtac/commento/README.md

 </html>
 ```

 And that's it!
-Source the script from CDN, add a `div` called `commento` (which will contain the comments) and initialize Commento with your server.
+Source the client-side script, add a `div` called `commento` (which will contain the comments) and initialize Commento with your server.
+The client-side script does all the hard work of building the markup and loading the CSS.
+The assets themselves (JavaScript and CSS) as served by the go application.

 To get the server running, run: